Carreau/phd-dissertation/parts/part3.rst

     Phase diagram showing the concentrating of Arp2/3 and Capping Protein necessary for symmetry breaking (inside dotted line) on 4,5 µm beads both `in vitro` and `in silico`.
-Inverted fluorescent images an and simulation are represented.
+Inverted fluorescent images and simulation are represented.
 Adapted from :cite:`Kawska2012`